GroundSix/asink/README.md

 What can it be used for?
 Loads!
-You could configure and deploy a project, build / install sortware from source, run one task lots and lots of times, check up on the status of a remote machine and anything you find yourself doing manually time and time again.
+You could configure and deploy a project, build / install sortware from source, run one task lots and lots of times, check up on the status of a remote machine, install dot files and anything you find yourself doing manually time and time again.

 [![Build Status](https://travis-ci.org/GroundSix/asink.svg?branch=master)](https://travis-ci.org/GroundSix/asink)